Suresh Productions

 Suresh Productions (also known as Suresh Movies, Vijaya Suresh Combines) is an Indian film production and distribution company known for its works in Telugu cinema.
 It is established in 1964 by D. Ramanaidu.
 It is one of India's largest film production companies with over 50 years of experience.
 The production house is located in Ramanaidu Studios, Hyderabad.

 Suresh Productions has produced more than 150 films in 13 Indian languages, majority of them in the Telugu language.
-The first film produced by the company was Ramudu Bheemudu with NTR in 1964.
+The first film produced by the company was Ramudu Bheemudu with N. T. Rama Rao in 1964.
 Suresh Productions launched the careers of directors such as B. Gopal, Jayanth C. Paranjee, Muppalaneni Shiva, Tirupathi Swamy, and Uday Shankar and four music directors.